 In contrast, men who are “tall, dark, and handsome” are eligible and desirable conquests.
 And who hasn’t sighed wistfully at the lissome length of a catwalk model?
 The nearer to the sky your hair is, the better, it seems, and those of us with tall parents can stand… er… tall, smug in the assurance that we will grow to have height, thanks to mum and dad.

-But let’s not celebrate too early.
-According to Scientific American having tall relatives does not guarantee that you will be as well.
+Still, let’s not celebrate too early.
+According to Scientific American having tall relatives does not guarantee that you will be similarly blessed.
 In fact, only 60 to 80 per cent of someone’s height is due to genetics.
 The rest is due to environmental factors and lifestyle choices.

 But while maximum height may be pre-dominantly determined by our genes, there are still many things that you can do to encourage healthy growth in your child.
 These are what some mums in Singapore swear by.

 Tian Qi Capsules (田七 药囊)

 Tian Qi, known in English as “Notoginseng,” is said to encourage blood circulation and aid in correcting poor blood flow.
 Hence it is believed to improve nutrient flow to bones, and around the body.
 Because of this, many mothers use it to help their children grow during puberty.
 As an added benefit, it is also said to aid with the healing of wounds, broken bones, and tissue damage.

 “My son has been engaged in sports since he was a young boy,” says Janice Ong, 48, a former tutor and mother of three.
 “To excel in the sports he loves, he eats Tian Qi regularly, and hopes that he’ll be healthier and stronger during his growing years.”